 As parents what type of conversations do you have with your children?
 Are you berating them all the time?
 Instead, can you have a conversation with them at least once a week on what is good in them?
 Acknowledge the beauty in them and see the difference.
 The same goes for your spouse.
 Just a word of recognition and appreciation of a particular quality they have.
 Call it out.

 What kind of questions should I ask myself?

 Each one of you can do it for yourselves too.
 You don’t have to kick yourself black and blue for all the wrongs you do.
 Take some time out for yourself.
 Ask yourself what you are good at.
 Talk to yourself about how good you are.
 When you change the way you look at things the things you look at change.
 You are not a bag of weaknesses but you are a bundle of virtues.

 You don’t have to go around overcoming each weakness of yours.
 But you can start exploring the beauty inside you, your virtues, and your goodness.

 The Queue of Wrong Whys: Why does it always happen with me?
 What will they think of me?
 Why did I do this?
 And one why leads to the other.

-Each of the negative things that you experience start with the wrong question.
-Each of the positive things you experience start with the right question.
+Each of the negative things that you experience starts with the wrong question.
+Each of the positive things you experience starts with the right question.